AlexThePolygonal/cpp-stateful-templates/README.md

 ```bash
 clang++ -std=c++20 -O0 main.cpp -o a.out
 ```
 No complex build system is required, as the library is header-only.
-I have tested this code with gcc 14.2.0, 13.3.0 and clang 19.1.1, 18.1.3, 16.0.6 and 15.0.7, as provided by apt on my Ubuntu machine.
-The library behaves the same way across different versions of the same compiler.
+I have tested this code with gcc 14.2.0, 13.3.0 and clang 19.1.1, 18.1.3, 16.0.6 and 15.0.7, and the library behaves the same way across different versions of the same compiler.

 ## Public interface

 The way that the language works can be seen in the [tests.hpp](https://github.com/AlexThePolygonal/cpp-stateful-templates/blob/master/tests.hpp) file.
-Because the lib is compile-time, the tests go into header files.
+Because the library is compile-time, the tests go into header files.

 ### ```namespace type_var```

-The primitive stateful operations are defined in the namespace `type_var`.
+The primitive stateful operations are defined in `type_var`.

-In the stateful metaprogramming paradigm, each type name can be thought of as a _variable_ which refers to another entity, similar to how variables work in Python.
+From this point, each type name can be thought of as a _variable_ which refers to another entity, similar to how variables work in Python.
 Because C++ templates accept any valid type, there are effectively no conditions on what a 'variable' can refer to.
 For example:
 ```cpp
 struct a{}; // this declares a new variable `a`